 Under-employment is a key issue, which suggests that while there might be some pick up in inflation from the lows that we saw due to the 2020 lockdowns, it is unlikely to be extreme or sustained.

 Australia’s relative success in keeping the pandemic contained, compared to the damage wrought in many other developed economies, has meant we are well positioned for economic recovery.

 Households have built up substantial savings over 2020 thanks in part to Government stimulus efforts.
 Given strong consumer confidence, this should see some improvement in private sector spending to drive the economy in the year ahead.
-Another important tailwind is the removal of inter-state border restrictions allowing domestic tourism and trade to recover.

 Key risks that may emerge include the drag on population growth with international borders likely to remain closed in the near-term.
 Another is the possibility of further deterioration in our trading relationship with China.
 To-date, China has levied punitive measures including a de facto ban on Australian coal.
 China has not yet escalated its bans onto our most important export, iron ore, and we envisage an uneasy compromise regarding this during the rest of 2021.